-- \\Some courses meet current New Mexico graduation requirements; however, they may not meet all college entrance requirements. - \\Health curriculum regarding sexuality performance standards or "abstinence-only": Parents have the option to request an exemption from the parts of the Health Education Curriculum that address the sexuality performance standards for their child/children.
-At the time of registration, parents will be asked to designate in writing which course of study they choose: a) the state health curriculum that includes all sexuality performance standards included in the state standards and benchmarks; or b) an "abstinence-only curriculum".
+- Some courses meet current New Mexico graduation requirements; however, they may not meet all college entrance requirements. - Health curriculum regarding sexuality performance standards: Parents have the option to request, in writing, an exemption from the parts of the Health Education Curriculum that address the sexuality performance standards for their child/children.
 CCCS shall provide instruction to all students about HIV and related issues in the curriculum of the required health education content area as set forth in 6.12.2.10C NMAC.